MoarTube/MoarTube-Node/README.md

 ## 💵 Monetization & Promotion
 - Monetization via cryptocurrency:
   - Accept **ETH** and **BNB** via MetaMask
+  - Provide wallet addresses to your viewers for donations
 - Promote your node by providing links to:
   - **Social media platforms**
   - **Websites**